EnzoSantoss/EnzoSantoss/README.md

 ## Hello there!
 My Name is Enzo Santos 👨‍💻

-### A passionate coder who loves to dive into the world of web development.
+### A passionate dev who loves to dive into the world of web development.
 With expertise in JavaScript, TypeScript, MongoDB, MySQL and the Nest framework 🐱‍👤🐾.
-Coding is not just a job for me; it's my true passion.
+Coding is not just a job for me, it's my true passion.
 I invest great dedication into every line of code I write, striving to deliver exceptional results🔥.

 <!-- Statistics -->